mishudark/s3-parallel-put/README.md

 `--limit=N` causes the program to upload no more than N files.
 Combined with `--dry-run`, this is also useful for testing.

+`--processes=N` sets the number of parallel upload processes.

 `--verbose` causes more output to be printed, including progress of individual files.